Jiaweitsui/bggn213/Class_12/Class_12.md

-Bioinformatics in drug discovery and design
+Bioinformatics in Drug Discovery and Design
 ================

 ## Prepare protein structures for Docking